AkiLin7110/NCCU_Paper/README.md

-# Aki NCCU Paper
+# AKI NCCU Paper
 This is a repo of Aki NCCU Paper.

-## Download the Big files from Google Drive
+## Download the large files from Google Drive

 Data is at [this gdrive](https://drive.google.com/drive/folders/1EB3rqH8z0Hpx7oGjBDwAVkamRYTLsNht?usp=sharing)